DewofyourYouth/DewofyourYouth.github.io/_posts/2018-07-25-some-things-i-like-july-25.md

 ---
 layout: post
-title: "Some Things I Like (for the week of July 23rd)"
+title: 'Some Things I Like (for the week of July 23rd)'
 date: 2018-07-25
 comments: true
+categories:
+  - opinions
 ---

 Here's a list of three things I like for the week of July 23rd.

 1. [Blockstack](https://blockstack.org/)